fredrikskogb/sensors/README.md

 - Docker with PostgreSQL

 ### Try it out:
+Ports in use: 5434:5432, 8080

+Either:
+- Start the app with IntelliJ with Java 21

+Or:
-- `$ docker compose up --build`.
-Ports in use 5434:5432
+- `$ docker compose up --build`
-- Start the spring boot app.
-Ports in use 8080
+- Start the spring boot app

+Test the app:

 - Test an endpoint `$ curl -v http:localhost:8080/stream/temperature/1`
 - All endpoints: http://localhost:8080/swagger-ui/index.html#